danlentz/cl-ctrie/readme.md

   traverse this inode.
-(Remember that the refresh of generational descriptor occurs lazily on an as-needed basis in order to avoid overhead incurred by eager traversals which often turn out to have been unnecessary.
+(Remember that the refresh of generational descriptor occurs lazily on an as-needed basis in order to avoid overhead incurred by eager traversals which often turn out to have been unnecessary).
 In consideration of this we proceeed as follows: - If the inode generational descriptor is consistent with STARTGEN, we simply continue along our arc by recursively invoking `%insert` on that INODE.
 If that function call returns successfully with a VALUE,